riemers/ansible-gitlab-runner/README.md

 `gitlab_runner_executor`
 The executor used by the runner.
 Defaults to `shell`.

+`gitlab_runner_concurrent_specific`
+The maximum number of jobs to run concurrently on this specific runner.
+Defaults to 0, simply means don't limit.

 `gitlab_runner_docker_image`
 The default Docker image to use.
 Required when executor is `docker`.